 Unless an individual is issued a Desk Appearance Ticket (DAT), anyone who is the subject of a new arrest must be arraigned by a judge before he or she may be released.
 While bail is not required for most non-violent criminal offenses pursuant to the new bail reform laws, a court appearance is still required and the defendant will be held in a detention center or booking facility for a lengthy period of time before that may occur.
-Unlike most of New York, defendants in New York City are still not being produced by the Department of Corrections to appear physically in court because of the virus.
+Unlike most of New York, defendants in New York City are still not being produced to appear physically in court because of the virus.
 Instead, the arraignments occur virtually by video.
 As it takes longer to coordinate virtual arraignments, inmates are waiting longer in detention facilities before seeing a judge – routinely up to 36 hours.
 Because of the risks inherent in being held in a detention center or booking facility while bail is determined, we urge anyone who has been arrested or is the target of an investigation to immediately secure an attorney to negotiate a DAT – which is discretionary under certain circumstances – so that they may be released from the precinct and held for the minimum amount of time.

 Federal Arrests in the Southern and Eastern Districts of New York

 New arrests, either via criminal complaint or indictment, are still being processed by federal magistrate judges.
 In the Southern District of New York, the court houses located at 500 Pearl Street in Manhattan and 300 Quarropas Street in White Plains remain open, but arraignments are only occurring at 500 Pearl Street.
 The courthouse located at 40 Foley Square in Manhattan is closed.
 While defendants are being produced to 500 Pearl Street for arraignments and bail arguments on new arrests, all other participants, including judges and lawyers, appear virtually and are not in the courtrooms during the proceedings.
 The same is true for the Eastern District of New York – new arrests are still being processed, however, arraignments and detention hearings are occurring virtually.
 These procedures have made lengthy confidential communications between defendants and counsel difficult – and as such, it is imperative that one facing a potential arrest retain an attorney at the earliest possible moment to ensure a sufficient opportunity for the preparation of a bail application.

 Pending Cases in New York and Coronavirus’ Impact

 Most New York City courthouses (New York, Kings, Queens, Bronx and Richmond Counties) remain open at this time, however, their operations are limited.
 For criminal cases, this includes emergency applications and requests for orders of protection and the review of bail.
 Recently, New York City courts entered phase two of their return to normal operations, which includes the return of certain family court cases to in-person appearances.
 All other New York State courthouses have entered phase three, which permits in-person appearances for select criminal plea and sentencing proceedings for defendants on bail, preliminary hearings for defendants being held in jail on felony complaints, and arraignments of defendants issued desk appearance tickets.
-While you should check with your attorney, most court appearances and all upcoming jury trials are being adjourned.
+While you should check with your attorney, most previously scheduled court appearances and all upcoming jury trials are being adjourned.
 Some judges are holding virtual status conferences with attorneys in hopes of resolving cases or keeping those with voluminous discovery or complex issues moving forward.

 Federal Cases in the Southern and Eastern Districts of New York

 Officially, both the Southern and Eastern Districts of New York remain open for business, however, new jury trials have been curtailed – in the EDNY until September 2020 – and most other appearances are occurring by telephone or video conference.
 In the Eastern District of New York, the chief judge has specifically authorized the use of video conferencing for detention hearings, initial appearances, preliminary hearings, waivers of indictment, arraignments, revocations of supervised release, and misdemeanor guilty pleas.
 Additionally, judges in the Eastern District of New York are permitted to conduct felony guilty pleas and sentencings virtually if they cannot be put off without serious harm to the interests of justice.
 In the Southern District of New York, 500 Pearl Street has remained open only to hear urgent criminal matters (arraignments / bail applications and reviews) and judges may conduct guilty pleas and sentencings in person by special arrangement.
 All other operations are either conducted virtually or put off.
 Despite court appearances being put off, discovery is still being reviewed by lawyers, motions are being filed, and dispositions are being negotiated as they would normally.
 While the districts employ a four phase opening plan, both remain in phase one with the return of select courthouse staff and no immediate plans to return to business as usual.

 Early Release from Incarceration

 There are presently applications pending throughout the criminal justice system for the release of inmates who may be especially at risk of death or serious complication due to the spread of COVID-19, indeed, lawyers at the Law Offices of Jeffrey Lichtman have already won the early release of three individuals serving federal sentences.
 How these applications are handled depends on the type of facility housing the inmate and whether an attorney is involved.

 Inmates at New York City and State Facilities

-As of May 10, 2020, 370 inmates presently housed at the Rikers Island jail complex have tested positive for the virus, nearly five times the rate of infection for New York City’s population and sixteen times the rate of infection for the United States.
+As of June 28, 2020, 322 inmates presently housed at the Rikers Island jail complex have tested positive for the virus, over four times the rate of infection for New York City’s population and sixteen times the rate of infection for the United States.
 Three inmates have died from it and over 1,400 staff with the Department of Corrections have tested positive for the virus.
-In state facilities, 517 inmates have tested positive for the virus, 16 have died, and hundreds of inmates have already been released, and Gov. Cuomo has committed to releasing more in state custody, but the Department of Corrections is acting slowly.
+In state facilities, 517 inmates have tested positive for the virus, 16 have died, and hundreds of inmates have already been released.
+Gov. Cuomo has committed to releasing more inmates in state custody, but the Department of Corrections is acting slowly.
 Unless a defense attorney is involved in the process and lobbying for the release of an inmate, the decisions as to whom should be released are being made by corrections officers and politicians.